The ultimate guide to intermittent fasting 20:4

 If you feel strong and able to push yourself, do it.
 If you feel OK but kinda sore and tired, take it easier.
 If you are in full-on zombie mode and can barely scoot your butt off the couch without falling over, take a rest day (or get some sleep).

-We talk more about how to stay safe while intermittent fasting and working out here
+We talk more about how to stay safe while intermittent fasting and working out here.
+It’s also another good topic to raise with your healthcare team!

 Intermittent fasting 20:4 diet results

-Intermittent fasting — on all protocols, not just 20:4 — has led to some impressive results for SIMPLE members.
+Intermittent fasting — on all schedules, not just 20:4 — has led to some impressive results for Simple members.

 Like Solome, who had this to say: